DevExpress-Examples/how-to-load-and-upload-images-from-and-to-azure-blob-storage/Readme.md

 ![Alt text](grid.png)

-By extending a context menu of [PictureEdit](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.PictureEdit), we also illustrate how to upload the editor current image to **Azure Blob Storage**.
+By extending a context menu of [PictureEdit](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.PictureEdit), we also illustrate how to upload the editor's current image to **Azure Blob Storage**.

 ![alt text](menu.png)